shahidcc/resume/README.md

 # Shahid Ahmed
-Passionate technology leader for 20+ years.
-Hands-on computer buff.
+Passionate technology leader.
+Hands-on computer buff for 20+ years.
 In 14 years at Verizon:
 - Developed applications that served more than a billion customer requests
 - Built teams from ground up to build solutions and provide carrier-grade services
 - Took several new concepts and ideas to full-fledged products